sbcshop/SB-RFID-HAT/README.md

 ### Enable i2c and Serial interface

-I2C/Serial interface is disable by default in Raspberry Pi, To enable it type below command.
+I2C/Serial interface is disabled by default in Raspberry Pi, To enable it type below command.

 ``` sudo raspi-config ```